 In addition, D. Phil students may also apply separately for a School of Archaeology Research Awards to a maximum value of £400 over the duration of their doctoral studies.

-The closing date for the 2014/15 Meyerstein Fund Research Awards and School of Archaeology Research Awards is Friday 5 December 2014.
+The closing date for the 2015/16 Meyerstein Fund Research Awards and School of Archaeology Research Awards will be announced soon.

 Colleges also have their own travel funds for graduate study and research.
 The amounts obtainable from these sources are variable.
 Details in the Graduate Prospectus.